-- ✓ and the possibility of using UTF84 encoded emails.
+- ✓ Implementation of multilingualism based on both UTF8 and metadata resulting into much more efficient automatic translations. - ✓ and the possibility of using UTF8 encoded emails.
 Classes may be the avenue toward for a real "Babel Web". - ✓ Using a trusted semantic web in order to cross-reference information enabling the creation of databases, e-market places and thus empowering far more efficient price comparators.
-Use of price comparison combined with e-market places would allow automatic or assisted e-transactions; - ✓ Content marking would also enable construction of trade-related specific thesauri (aeronautics, health, logistics, etc.). - ✓ Creating DNS classes, under the governance of WIPO in direct relationship with 45 classes of trademarks of the International Classification under the Nice agreement, enabling a trusted namespace for brands, either alone or in combination with other DNS classes ensuring legal and commercial security, vehicle for economic growth. - ✓ Creating a DNS class, under the governance of the United Nations or ITU, its specialized Telecom agency, concerning the namespace of entities under international public law. - ✓ Creating DNS classes related to Education, Culture and Science under the governance of UNESCO.
+Use of price comparison combined with e-market places would allow automatic or assisted e-transactions; - Content marking would also enable construction of trade-related specific thesauri (aeronautics, health, logistics, etc.). - ✓ Creating DNS classes, under the governance of WIPO in direct relationship with 45 classes of trademarks of the International Classification under the Nice agreement, enabling a trusted namespace for brands, either alone or in combination with other DNS classes ensuring legal and commercial security, vehicle for economic growth. - ✓ Creating a DNS class, under the governance of the United Nations or ITU, its specialized Telecom agency, concerning the namespace of entities under international public law. - Creating DNS classes related to Education, Culture and Science under the governance of UNESCO.